pubkey/rxdb/docs/Install.md

 `npm i babel-polyfill --save`

-If you don't have rxjs installed, you habe to add it by also installing
+If you don't have rxjs installed, you have to add it by also installing

 `npm i rxjs --save`

 # import

-To import rxdb, add this to your js-file
+To import rxdb, add this to your javascript file

 ```js
 // es6